-The town centre itself is built in a semi circle set deep inside a valley flanked by two monolithic hills.
+The town center itself is built in a semi-circle set deep inside a valley flanked by two monolithic hills.
 Beacon Hill to the North West is particularly domineering acting as an oppressive prison wall and creating the impression of being hopelessly trapped within its shadow.
 There is literally no horizon here and the Pennine micro-climate ensures a perma-grey sky completing the perfect picture of misery.

 “I felt like I was born a long way from where I was supposed to be and I was just trying to find my way home” – Bob Dylan